bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 Write-HelloWorld
 ```

-We can now convert our function to a script we can run any time by moving just the function's contents into a file with a `.ps1` ending, so let's created `Write-HelloWorld.ps1` and give it just the following contents:
+We can now convert our function to a script we can run at any time by moving just the function's contents into a file with a `.ps1` ending, so let's create `Write-HelloWorld.ps1` and give it just the following contents:

 ```pwsh
 #Requires -Version 7.4